Country store near Salmon destroyed in Saturday night fire - East Idaho News

 SALMON — A country store near Salmon is a total loss after catching fire Saturday night.

-Warner says the initial results of the investigation indicate the flames at the store were the result of a separate brush fire going on nearby.
+An investigation from the fire marshal confirms the flames at the store were the result of a separate brush fire going on nearby.
 He said wind caused the fire to spread to some pallets close to the market and eventually inside the building.

 “It had an open attic with no fire breaks in it.
 So, once the fire got up in the attic, (it spread) to the interior roofing (and the rest of the building),” Warner says.

-Note: CORRECTION: An earlier version incorrectly reported that Chief Mike Warner told EastIdahoNews.com the fire started at 8 a.m.
-Sunday.
-It was a misunderstanding on our part, and the story has been updated to show the correct start time.